 There are going to be people at your wedding you didn’t even get to see.

 And even though photographs are a great way to remember some of the beautiful sights, nothing will make you feel like you’re there again like a wedding film.

-Why can’t amateur video do the same thing?
+Why can’t an amateur videographer do the same thing as a pro?

 My aim is to make you want to hit the play button, again, as soon as you’re done watching it the first time.
 And then again, at least once, every year after.